automatictester/crypto-exp/readme.md

 ### Block Ciphers

 Overview:
+- Encryption function converting block size input into same size output
 - Characterized by block size and key length
+- Common features of current generation of block ciphers:
+  - Block size of 128 bits
+  - Key sizes between 128 and 256 bits
 - Consist of multiple rounds of relatively simple operations
 - Block cipher with 3 rounds:
   - C = E<sub>RK3</sub> ( E<sub>RK2</sub> ( E<sub>RK1</sub> ( P ) ) )
 - Each round uses the same algorithm, but different round key, derived from main key
+- Require padding, except streaming modes and CTS.
+In theory, any padding scheme that is reversible is acceptable
 - Derivation of round key is called key schedule
 - Key schedule is required to avoid sliding attacks
 - Consequences of too large block size: